Income Pages

 Investments and Taxes

 When you purchase, hold, trade, or sell an asset, this is going to affect your tax situation.
 This may be from selling property, selling a collectible, trading crypto or an NFT, or other forms of investing.
 The most common form of trading and investing comes from the stock market.
-When a purchaser buys a stock in a company at a set price, as the value of the company fluctuates, so does the stock; the holder of the stock can sell high to make a profit and thus incur a capital gain or sell low and take a capital loss.
+When a purchaser buys a stock in a company at a set price, as the company's value fluctuates, so does the stock; the stockholder can sell high to make a profit and thus incur a capital gain or sell low and take a capital loss.
 This is all reported at the end of the year by filing an individual income tax return.
-The amount of time a stock or other asset is held determines how it is taxed:
+The amount of time a stock or other asset is held determines how it is taxed.

-• Short-term: If an asset is held or owned for less than a year before it is sold, then any capital gain is considered short-term.
-Short-term capital gains are taxed differently than a long-term capital gain; they are taxed at your ordinary tax rate or your tax bracket for the given tax year.
+• Short-term: If an asset is held or owned for less than a year before selling, then any capital gain is considered short-term.
+Short-term capital gains are taxed differently than long-term capital gains; they are taxed at your ordinary tax rate or your tax bracket for the given tax year.
 Not sure of your bracket?
 Try out this free RATEucator on eFIle.com to find out now.
-Additionally, use the free FILEucator to help determine your filing status which will impact your tax rate.
+Additionally, use the free STATucator to help determine your filing status, which will impact your tax rate.
 There is a maximum rate of 28% for certain capital gains.
 See a publication on Investment Income and Expenses to learn more.

-• Long-term: If an asset is held or owned for more than one year, then any profit from the sale of the asset is considered a long-term capital gain.
-Long-term capital gains tax rates are 0%, 15%, or 20% depending on your taxable income and filing status.
-They are generally lower than short-term capital gains tax rates.
+• Long-term: If an asset is held or owned for more than one year, then any profit from the asset's sale is considered a long-term capital gain.
+Long-term capital gains tax rates are 0%, 15%, or 20%, depending on your taxable income and filing status.
+Yes, this means that you can pay as little as 0% in federal income taxes on your gains when you sell a long term asset.

 To determine if the capital gain is short-term or long-term, count the number of days from the day after you acquire the asset through and including the date you sold the asset.
 To find estimated rates for a long-term gain, see the tables below to find the rates for current, future, and recent tax years.